BLCM/bl3mods/Apocalyptech/gameplay_changes/vehicle_unlocks/README.md

 you can still hijack the specific vehicles and turn them in to complete the challenge.

-Note that wheel types are *not* included here, since those are technically considered different vehicle types by the game, and are referenced differently in the game objects.
+There are three variants of the mod:

+* **Vehicle Unlocks**: Keeps maps locked to the vehicle types it could always spawn, so maps which only spawned Outrunners will continue to only spawn Outrunners (though you'll get all possible varieties of Outrunners)
+* **Vehicle Unlocks+**: *Completely* unlocks vehicles, so every map which can spawn enemy vehicles will have a mix of Outrunners, Technicals, Cyclones, and Jetbeasts.
+The spawners *do* retain a slight bias towards the original vehicle types, though.
+This variant basically requires that you own DLC3 (Bounty of Blood).
+* **Vehicle Unlocks (Legacy)**: This is the pre-v2.0 version of the mod which was *not* able to alter wheel/chassis types, so for instance there was no level which would spawn a Zip Outrunner, or a Barbed Technical.
+  The Standard/Plus versions *might* be a little unreliable in multiplayer, though, so if you play in MP and some enemy vehicles are invisible to guests, for instance, you might want to fall back to this version.

-This mod also adds Monster Wheels to a few specific vehicles, so you'll have an easier source for those:
+This mod also adds Monster Wheels to a few specific vehicles, though there's not much reason to now that v2.0 adds in full chassis/wheel randomization in levels:

 * Clever Girl (Floodmoor Basin)
 * Festive Flesh-Eater (Splinterlands)
 * Skagzilla (The Droughts)
-* Any Technical in Sandblast Scar
+* The Legacy version also adds Monster Wheels to every Technical in Sandblast Scar

-One downside, of course, is that enemy vehicles won't be so strongly "themed" to their maps, but personally I'd rather see as wide a variety as possible.
+The Standard/Plus versions of the mod also add in some rare "stolen" vehicle spawns, in some maps, which feature drivers/riders which aren't ordinarily found on vehicles in the game.
+Also, vehicles with heavy armor are no longer labelled as "Heavy."
+In lieu of that (since heavy armor can pop up on any vehicle spawn now), some vehicle spawns have a chance to spawn with Badass riders.

-Despite the word "unlock" in the mod title, note that this does *not* automatically unlock vehicle parts in your own Catch-A-Ride menus.
+**Note:** Despite the word "unlock" in the mod title, note that this does *not* automatically unlock vehicle parts in your own Catch-A-Ride menus.
 You'll still have to hijack enemy vehicles and scan them in (or use a save editor) to make the parts available to yourself.

+**Multiplayer Note:** It's possible that the Standard/Plus versions might behave a bit oddly in multiplayer -- guests might not be able to see Jetbeasts in a level which doesn't ordinarily have them, for instance, though in my (very limited) testing, subsequent Jetbeasts are often visible.
+For best results, make sure that all connected players are running the same mod.
+If there's still unexpected behavior that you find unacceptable, though, you may just have to drop back to the Legacy version.

 Changelog
 =========

+**v2.0.0** - October 11, 2021
+ * Complete rewrite which allows us to spawn alternate wheel/chassis types in addition to randomizing the rest of the parts, and in fact allows us to add in whole vehicle types (like adding Jetbeasts to The Droughts, for instance).
+Also:
+   * Added jokey "stolen" vehicle spawns to some maps
+   * Added badass enemy riders in lieu of dedicated "heavy armor" spawns
+   * Standardized vehicle naming to omit team/faction, but always report chassis/wheel type.
+ * Split into three variants:
+   * "Vehicle Unlocks," which doesn't add new vehicle types to maps
+   * "Vehicle Unlocks+," which *does* add new vehicle types to maps
+   * "Vehicle Unlocks (Legacy)," which is just the old v1.0.1 version of the mod

 Jun 16, 2021 *(no version number change)*
  * Added contact info to mod header
+ * This is the last update for the "Legacy" version

 **v1.0.1** - May 10, 2021
  * No functionality changes, just updating the README and in-mod